sezanzeb/input-remapper/readme/examples.md

-We can implement a single layer toggle macro which can be used to switch back and forth betwixt layers.
+We can implement a single macro to toggle back and forth betwixt layers.

 - `A`:`if_eq(foo, 1, set(foo, 0), set(foo, 1))`
 - `X`:`if_eq(foo, 1, hold_keys(Y), hold_keys(X))`